gibizer/gibizer.github.io/_posts/2025-04-10-Nova-AI-Code-Review.md

 ---

-I run an experiment of using AI code review tools on OpenStack Nova patches.
+I ran an experiment of using AI code review tools on OpenStack Nova patches.

 ## Goal